FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 #### Start a release git flow process

-A release process starts with the command 'mvn jgitflow:release-start' on branch 'develop’, which performs the following:

-- Prompts the user for the version name.
+A release process starts with the command <i>mvn jgitflow:release-start</i> on branch 'develop’, which prompts the user for the version name.

 ![image alt text]({{ site.url }}/public/l8Up2rOYZomboTh06PZE0A_img_6.png)

-The default is the next major version (according to the pom file), in this case, 1.2.0
+The default is the next major version (according to the pom file), in this case, 1.2.0.
+Then it performs the following actions:

 - Pulls from the remote 'develop' branch (we’ve already configured).